8 Ways to fix SD Card Saying Full When Empty

 • Check the SD card in Windows Explorer to ensure it is back to full capacity.

-This software tool can recover various multimedia files, including videos, photos, and music tracks, regardless of their format.
+This software tool can recover various multimedia files, including videos, photos, and music tracks, irrespective of their format.
 It supports a wide range of file types, such as JPEG, PNG, DNG, CR2, CR3, HEIC, HEVC, MOV, MP4, and AVI.

 Here’s a step-by-step method to recover photos using Stellar Photo Recovery: